willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 Action Recognition in Computer Vision refers to approaches that aim to infer the action or actions of an actor or actors using visual observations, in the form of images or videos.
-In this thesis we further constrain the definition to only infer actions from video sequences (sequences of images captured by video cameras at regular intervals).
+In this thesis we further constrain the: definition to only infer actions from video sequences (sequences of images captured by video cameras at regular intervals).
 Action recognition from video has many critical applications[@ranasinghe2016_reviewapplicationsactivity] such as detecting